Integralist/Style-Guides/JavaScript Style Guide.md

 Performance is a big issue but can easily turn into micro-optimisations.

-For example, some things I like to do which are definitely micro-opts are:
+For example, some things you can do (which are definitely micro-opts):

 * Use `~~` over `Math.floor`
-* Use reverse `while` loop instead of forward `for` loop (*plus I think it looks cleaner and is easier to understand*)
+* Use reverse `while` loop instead of forward `for` loop (*BUT has the bonus of being clearer to read/understand*)

-I think the best approach is to try and not to make things too complicated.
+The best approach is to try and not to make things too complicated.
 But if you want to use some bizarre micro-optimisation technique then make sure you comment it well and include links to articles about the technique so that other developers who look at your code don't get confused as to what your cryptic piece of code means.

-One performance trick I like to do is to caching (I try to cache whenever I can).
-Caching can be handled in a variety of different ways depending on what you want to cache: you could cache a heavy computation, or a variable/property to aid scope lookups, or you could cache a DOM object.
+One performance trick which is good to do is caching (try to cache whenever you can).
+Caching can be handled in a variety of different ways depending on what you want to cache.
+You could cache a heavy computation, or a variable/property to aid scope lookups, or you could cache a DOM object.

 One way to cache results of a heavy computation is through memoization.
 One thing to remember is that the memoization technique doesn't have to be used for just 'heavy computations', it can be used in any instance where you want to save the JavaScript engine from having to do extra work unnecessarily.
 The following example demonstrates this…